writethedocs/www/docs/conf/au/2017/sponsorship/prospectus.rst

 Demographics
 ============

 We hold two conferences yearly, one in Portland, USA in May, and one in Prague, Europe in September.
-Attendence is approximately 400 in the USA and 300 in Europe, and we expect both conferences to sell out.
+Attendance is approximately 400 in the USA and 300 in Europe, and we expect both conferences to sell out.
 Our audience is made up of:
 - Technical Writers (40%)
 - Developers (22%)